Choosing the Best Breast Implant Size CC for Your Frame

 Bra cups are sized A, B, C and up.
 As a guide, for approximately every 150-200 ccs, you can expect the breast cup size to increase around one to one and a half cup sizes.
 This is not a precise form of measurement as bra cup sizes vary significantly between different brands and manufacturers.

-The breast implant CC size and profile (the projection or ‘height’) are the key breast augmentation decisions for an outcome that looks beautifully natural and proportioned.
+The breast implant CC size and profile (the projection or ‘height’) are the key breast augmentation decisions for an outcome that looks well proportioned.
 Getting this balance right is a daunting task, but it’s not one you’ll be making alone.

 Dr Mark Doyle is a highly skilled Specialist Plastic Surgeon with over 30 years of experience.
 He is an expert at helping patients, like you, decide what breast implant size will look great.
 And while he’s happy to advise you on what would work best, the decision is ultimately yours.